 - Abnormal wear of the dentition (your dentist will observe this during a routine dental exam)

-As bruxism leads to grinding of your teeth, it is most probably your significant other that will point this out to you, as this makes a prominent noise at night.
+As bruxism leads to the grinding of your teeth, it is most probably your significant other that will point this out to you, as it makes a prominent noise at night.

 What are the consequences associated to bruxism?